PLP 3 – Reduce Your Accent

 Bhaskar: Hi there.
 I’m Bhaskar.
 I’m from India.
 I’m an employee, and working in an outsourcing company.
 I’m 31 now.
 English is one of my subjects in high school and in college, and I studied this as a subject, and speaking never included in my English study.
 Actually, my [sincere ?]
 English practice has been going on for one year.
 When I completed my studies, my conversational skills are almost zero.

 Once I started my career, I realized the importance of fluency in English to improve my career opportunities.
 But for some reason, even though I understood the importance of English, I didn’t take any step to improve my English.
 And a couple of years slipped away without doing anything to improve my English skills.
 Oh, but…I think in March, 2012, one fine morning, I took a decision to improve my English.
-And since that time, with the help of internet, I started my English practice, and now I came to this level.
+And since that time, with the help of internet, I started my business English practice, and now I came to this level.

 While my practice is going on, one day Drew and also the scholarship contest, I participated in it, and after completion of two rounds, Drew selected me as one of four winners.
 When I received a mail from Drew about this news, I felt very happy, and, uh, I can’t say how much I was happy at that time.
 And I envisioned how my English would be in 2014, and in that vision what I see is I am talking, I am speaking English as my native language.
 And my writing skills are also like my mother tongue.